Stay Ahead with Weekly Updates: Explore the Latest in Trading Tips, Market Trends, and Company News.

 your Instant Funded account today!

-Finteknology and OFP Funding are not a broker and do not accept deposits.
+Finteknology and OFP Funding are not brokers and do not accept deposits.

 Paynetics provides payment processing services to prop trading Finteknology solely for facilitating transactions during their evaluation period.
 This service is provided on a limited basis and does not constitute an ongoing commitment by Paynetics to process payments for any further stages.